MargaretAN9/Peggy/README.md

 Crops a portion of image.
 Mouse click to draw rectangle.
 Press keyboard to show crop.

 #### -takeHDRpictures.py
 HDR collection program.
 Record 4 pictures and exposure data for HDR processing.
 Shows all pictures to check image quality include auto exp + four exposures.

-#### -videooverlayfinal.py
-Calibration overlay program.
-Loads file, request user input and then creates transparent grid video overlay.
-User input is two mouse clicks and integer input (number of ruler divisions).
-Requires picamera, opencv, matplotlib.
-Press q to exit from video
+(Use with HDRimaging.py)

 #### -YUVQuad.py
 Imports file and shows YUV quad picture.
 Uses matplotilib,numpy,opencv.

-#### -3dRGBmeshgrid.py
-Creates 3d RGB plot/meshgrid.
-Shows both RGB quad and meshgrids.

 ## Pi Camera: Programs that take videos or pictures with a Raspberry Pi Camera.

+#### -exposuremosaic.py
+Creates exposure matrix of two different Raspberry Pi  camera settings: Manual Raspberry Pi cameras settings are described in https://picamera.readthedocs.io/en/release-1.13/fov.html.
+Some at the major exposure control settings for the V2 camera are listed below:
+--shutter_speed - controls exposure times, max length is 10 sec.
+Related to frame rate.
+--ISO - ISO controls sensitivity of the camera (by adjusting the analog_gain and digital_gain).
+Values are between 0 (auto) and 1600.
+The actual value used when iso is explicitly set will be one of the following values (whichever is closest): 100, 200, 320, 400, 500, 640, 800.
+--AWB - Auto white balance controls (red, blue) gains and ‘balances’ the color.
+Matrix set for exposure time vs ISO.

 #### -PiCameraEffectsShow.py
 The program displays different processing modes from a Raspberry Pi camera #program tested on raspberry pi (strectch) with v2 camera (June 2018).
 Image is displayed at default settings between modes for comparison.
 Over 40 different settings are displayed.
 See https://projects.raspberrypi.org/en/projects/getting-started-with-picamera for more info on picamera.
 Application: program is useful to see preset processing options available with picamera.
 See example demo videos at: https://www.youtube.com/watch?v=MCXqdq1Xw9A.